Our Russia World Cup 2018 Spreadsheet (built in Excel) has the ability to:

 - It wasn’t built with Google Docs in mind, but some users have tried it and say it works.
 As an idea get all the information via Excel and then upload the masterfile to Google Docs and allow the players to see what is happening.
 Only limitation is that it won’t automatically update so you will need update the scores

-Q: Will you score points for correct team through to the finals (1/4, 1/2 and final) regardless of if the team advanced from a first or second place in the group stage?
+Q: Will you score points for correct team through to the bracket stage of the tournament (1/4, 1/2 and final) regardless of if the team advanced from a first or second place in the group stage?
 Or do you have to predict the correct placing in the group stage to score points?

-- You get points for your chosen teams getting to the next stage.
+- You get points for your chosen teams getting to the bracket stage of the tournament.
 How they got there is not important

-Q: Can you confirm that for the knockout stages, we can enter decimal places and the master file will be able to recognise that because the actual scores are going to update themselves so will it be done in a the format to give points correctly etc
+Q: Can you confirm that for the knockout bracket stage of the tournament, we can enter decimal places and the master file will be able to recognise that because the actual scores are going to update themselves so will it be done in a the format to give points correctly etc

 - Yes, use a decimal if you want to indicate that there was a penalty shootout.
 See the note below about decimals though